A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Discussion Discussion

-Regarding the explanatory aspect, the researcher can state the claim that for \emph{the data given} the mean estimate to the probability that algorithm A is better than B is at least 70\%, and the 89\% (or 95\% if the researcher prefers) of the estimates fall within the {\em low} to {\em high} credal interval.
+In terms of explanation, the researcher can state that, based on the \emph{given data}, the mean estimate of the probability that algorithm A is better than B is at least 70\%, with the 89\% (or 95\%, if preferred) of the estimates falling within the {\em low} to {\em high} credal interval.

-Regarding \emph{future data}, the researcher can make the claim that the \emph{most likely} value for the probability that A is better than B is 70\% or better.
-The low predictive bias allows one to make that claim, but the high variance does not allow one to define a credal interval for those estimates.
+For \emph{future data}, the researcher can make the claim that the \emph{most likely} value for the probability that A is better than B is 70\% or better.
+The low predictive bias allows for such a claim, but the high variance does not allow for a credal interval to be defined for these estimates.

-The strong interpretation with 0,70 threshold is somewhat comparable with the Demsar's results for small-small use cases, but become a more stringent criteria for the other use cases, that is, some pairs are determined to be significantly different in Demsar's procedure but \emph{not} using the 0.70 threshold.
+The strong interpretation with a 0.70 threshold may be comparable to Demsar's results for small-scale use cases, but it becomes a more stringent criterion for larger-scale cases.
+Some pairs that are determined to be significantly different in Demsar's procedure may not be considered as such using the 0.70 threshold.
 For the repeated experiments:

-\begin{itemize} \item for \textbf{ss} use cases: the 0.70 threshold detects 18 new pairs of comparisons (out of 100) that Demsar's procedure does not find significantly different, and detects 9 pairs that the pairwise Wilcoxon does not find significantly different, but does not detect 5 that the pairwise Wilcoxon does. \item for \textbf{mm} use cases: the 0.70 threshold find 10 new pairs (out of 100), but misses 7 in comparison to Demsar, and finds new 27 but misses 73 in comparision to pairwise Wilcoxon. \item for \textbf{sl} use cases: the 0.70 threshold finds no new pairs, but misses 11 (out of 50) in comparison to Demsar's, and also misses 17 in comparison to the pairwise Wilcoxon. \item for the \textbf{ll} results: the 0.70 threshold misses 16 (out of 120) pairs in comparison to Demsar, and misses 38 in comparison to Wilcoxon. \end{itemize}
+\begin{itemize} \item for \textbf{ss} use cases: the 0.70 threshold detects 18 new pairs of comparisons (out of 100) that Demsar's procedure does not find significantly different, and detects 9 pairs that the pairwise Wilcoxon does not find significantly different, but does not detect 5 that the pairwise Wilcoxon does. \item for \textbf{mm} use cases: the 0.70 threshold finds 10 new pairs (out of 100), but misses 7 in comparison to Demsar, and finds new 27 but misses 73 in comparison to pairwise Wilcoxon. \item for \textbf{sl} use cases: the 0.70 threshold finds no new pairs, but misses 11 (out of 50) in comparison to Demsar's, and also misses 17 in comparison to the pairwise Wilcoxon. \item for the $\ell\ell$-results: the 0.70 threshold misses 16 (out of 120) pairs in comparison to Demsar, and misses 38 in comparison to Wilcoxon. \end{itemize}

-Therefore, using the 0.70 strong interpretation threshold will result in less pairs flagged as ``different'' as the size of the comparisons increases.
-But, different than any frequentist-based ``significantly different'' pair of algorithms, one can still claim that for those flagged pairs in the BBT procedure, the best algorithm in each pair will likely perform better that the other one in 70\% of the future data sets.
+Therefore, using the 0.70 strong interpretation threshold will result in fewer pairs being flagged as ``different'' as the size of the comparisons increases.
+However, unlike any frequentist-based ``significantly different'' pair of algorithms, one can still claim that for those flagged pairs in the BBT procedure, the best algorithm in each pair will likely perform better than the other one in 70\% of future data sets.